OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 #### Failure to provide source code/appropriate license, attribution or notice information

-This type of failure can be avoided by publishing a checklist in the product release cycle before the product becomes available in the marketplace.
-This checklist would examine if appropriate licenses are shared, if attribution or notice files are in place, and if links or copies of source code that needs to be shared as part of the license obligation are provided.
+This type of failure can be avoided by publishing a license compliance checklist in the product release cycle before the product becomes available in the marketplace.
+This checklist would examine if appropriate license texts are shared, if attribution or notice files are in place, and if links or copies of source code that needs to be shared as part of the license obligation are provided.

 #### Providing the incorrect version of accompanying source code

 This type of failure can be avoided by adding a verification step into the compliance process to ensure that the accompanying source code for the binary version is being published or otherwise made available.
-It is good practice, and some licenses require that the source code should be made available for several years beyond the last distribution of the software.
+Note that some licenses require that the source code is made available for several years beyond the last distribution of the software.

 #### Failure to provide source code for open source component modifications